 4. Invest in Some In-Flight Essentials

-Personally, we love flight socks, mini toiletries and an eye mask especially.
+Personally, I love flight socks, mini toiletries and an eye mask especially.
 After all, there’s nothing worse than trying to get some shuteye on a long-haul flight because you had to get up for it at 4am, but it’s actually the middle of the day and the plane is so bright that it feels like you’re flying towards the sun.

 Needless to say, that eye mask starts to look real friendly… and totally worth the investment.

 If you’re still struggling to sleep on the plane, it may be worth investing in a product that can help.
 Formula Swiss has a selection of CBN oils known for their sedative effect when it comes to promoting feelings of calm and improving sleep quality.

 5. Pack Your Airplane Bag the Day Before

 It sounds obvious, but you’d be amazed at how many people leave packing their airplane bag until the day of their flight.
 Cue them running around frantically five minutes before they’re due to leave their house for the airport (and then being late for their ride).
 Not ideal.

 If you want to beat flight anxiety and avoid a last-minute hectic rush, get everything organised the day before (or days before!).
 I’d recommend gathering all the things you want to put in your airplane bag, suitcase and/or carry-on bag in advance.
 Then pack them the day before your flight so they don’t get too creased and squashed.